Arab League Officials, Egyptian Ministers Congratulate Qatar On National Day

 The officials applauded Qatar's role in various Arab and international issues, and expressed their wishes for further prosperity and progress.

-In a statement to Qatar News Agency (QNA), Ambassador Saeed Abu Ali, Assistant Secretary-General of the Arab League and Head of Palestinian and Occupied Arab Territories Sector, extended congratulations to His Highness the Amir sheikh Tamim bin Hamad Al-Thani and the Qatari people on the occasion of Qatar National Day.
+In a statement to QNA, Ambassador Saeed Abu Ali, Assistant Secretary-General of the Arab League and Head of Palestinian and Occupied Arab Territories Sector, extended congratulations to Amir H H Sheikh Tamim bin Hamad Al-Thani and the Qatari people on the occasion of Qatar National Day.

+The Arab nation joins the leadership and people of Qatar in celebrating the occasion of Qatar National Day, amid crucial circumstances and significant challenges facing the nation.

 He also highlighted Qatar's significant role at the regional and global levels, noting its adoption of numerous positive initiatives aimed at fostering security and stability worldwide.

-In similar remarks to QNA, Ambassador Amjad Al Adaileh, Ambassador of the Hashemite Kingdom of Jordan to the Arab Republic of Egypt and Permanent Representative to the Arab League, extended his congratulations to the leadership, government and people of Qatar on the occasion of National Day, highlighting Qatar's significant achievements under the wise leadership of His Highness the Amir Sheikh Tamim bin Hamad Al-Thani.
+In similar remarks to QNA, Ambassador Amjad Al Adaileh, Ambassador of the Hashemite Kingdom of Jordan to the Arab Republic of Egypt and Permanent Representative to the Arab League, extended his congratulations to the leadership, government and people of Qatar on the occasion of National Day, highlighting Qatar's significant achievements under the wise leadership of HH the Amir Sheikh Tamim bin Hamad Al Thani.

-He stated the State of Qatar continues to make progress every day, achieving numerous accomplishments that benefit the Arab nation.
-He emphasized that Qatar's role remains pivotal and significant, both in addressing Arab issues and in global matters.

-The Minister of Parliamentary and Legal Affairs and Political Communication of the Arab Republic of Egypt, Counselor Mahmoud Fawzy, extended his congratulations to the State of Qatar on the occasion of the National Day.
+Minister of Parliamentary and Legal Affairs and Political Communication of the Arab Republic of Egypt, H E Counselor Mahmoud Fawzy, extended his congratulations to the State of Qatar on the occasion of the National Day.

-Speaking to QNA, Mahmoud Fawzy emphasised the strong relations between Egypt and Qatar, and the shared commitment to strengthening bilateral ties and enhancing the frameworks of joint cooperation.

-For his part, the Minister of Culture of the Arab Republic of Egypt Dr. Ahmed Fouad Hano, extended his congratulations to the State of Qatar on the occasion of the National Day, expressing pride in the strong relations of friendship and cooperation between the two brotherly countries.
+For his part, Minister of Culture of the Arab Republic of Egypt H E Dr. Ahmed Fouad Hano, extended his congratulations to the State of Qatar on the occasion of the National Day, expressing pride in the strong relations of friendship and cooperation between the two brotherly countries.

-He emphasised that the Egyptian-Qatari relations are productive and effective across all levels, particularly in the cultural and artistic fields.
-He highlighted significant cultural exchange between the two countries, such as book fairs and various cultural events, and expressed hopes for even more such activities in the near future.

 Legal Disclaimer: